There are many ways to enjoy Baxter’s great gift to the State of Maine.

 By all accounts, the Park has a healthy population of Black Bears, although they are seldom seen by visitors.
 Please keep our wildlife wild and do not feed, or provide food for black bears or any other wildlife.
 Our mission is to protect the wildlife of the Park and the unfortunate reality is that when wildlife lose their wildness around people, it usually ends badly for the wildlife.

 Our interpretive programs are aimed to broaden your understanding of Baxter State Park’s natural and cultural history.
 Join our Rangers for Family Programs, Evening Campground Programs, and Walk with a Ranger programs.
-All are enjoyable and free.
-Due to COVID-19 there are no interpretive programs scheduled for the 2020 season.
+Watch our facebook page and this website for when programs will again become available.

 We encourage our younger visitors to join us in helping preserve Baxter State Park by becoming a Junior Ranger.
 The Junior Ranger Program is a wonderful way for the entire family to enjoy and explore the park.
 Junior Ranger books may be found at campgrounds, gatehouses, and the visitor center, or downloaded HERE.